 Applied Motion Products, which manufactures motion control systems for a wide variety of factory-based purposes, reports a notable increase in the number of cannabis customers purchasing automated packaging systems.
 Adapted from existing technologies used in food and consumer goods packaging, smart entrepreneurs are choosing systems that can sort, weigh, fill, cap, and seal cannabis products to standards acceptable for the wholesale and retail trades.

 On the retail side, technology will mainly be used to make it easier for clients to make purchases and receive deliveries.
 One interesting proposal for the integration of high technology and automation comes from Eaze, the highly-regarded, online order-and-delivery platform for cannabis purchasers in California and Oregon.
 Mimicking Amazon, they plan to soon begin experimenting with drone delivery.
 This method would speed the arrival of medicinal cannabis products to those within flight range of a supply center, adding a touch of high-tech and automation to the retail experience.

-The march of automation into cannabis is relentless.
+The march of automation in the cannabis industry is relentless.
 It shouldn’t be resisted, however, since it promises to streamline the system by eliminating waste and increasing efficiency at every step of the production and supply line.

 Moving fast on automation provides a wide variety of benefits to take into consideration.

 Embracing automation in the cannabis industry allows early adopters an advanced familiarity with available options, more time to analyze trends, set up an infrastructure capable of adding or upgrading automated systems in the future, and develop creative ideas on how existing automation systems can be modified or applied in new and unique ways.
 On the other hand, late adoption likely means playing catch-up indefinitely, to competitors who are perpetually one step ahead.